google/graphicsfuzz/README.md

 ## GraphicsFuzz is a set of tools for testing shader compilers

 GraphicsFuzz provides tools for automatically finding and simplifying bugs in graphics drivers, specifically graphics shader compilers.
-The glsl-fuzz tools manipulate GLSL shaders, targeting SPIR-V compilers via translation.
+The glsl-fuzz and glsl-reduce tools manipulate GLSL shaders, targeting SPIR-V compilers via translation.
 The spirv-fuzz and spirv-reduce tools directly manipulate SPIR-V shaders.

 ## Download and run